Smoke chokes West Coast as wildfire deaths keep climbing

 “What’s next?
 You have the protests, coronavirus pandemic, now the wildfires.
 What else can go wrong?” lamented Danielle Oliver, 40, of Happy Valley, southeast of Portland.

-The known death toll from fires in the three states stood at 28 and was expected to rise sharply.
-Most of the deaths were in California and Oregon.
+The death toll from the fires in California, Oregon and Washington stood at 28 and was expected to rise sharply.
+Most of the fatalities were in California and Oregon.

 Oregon’s emergency management director said officials were preparing for a possible “mass fatality event” if many more bodies turn up in the ash.
 And the state fire marshal resigned after abruptly being placed on administrative leave.
 The state police superintendent said the crisis demanded an urgent response that required a leadership change.